 You will need to know how the other driver was negligent in your accident.
 Under Georgia Code § 51-1-2, negligence is a lack of ordinary care towards others.
 You can bring a negligence claim to the other driver’s insurance to recover your costs.

 It’s best to call a wrong-way accident lawyer after your collision.
 Your lawyer can help you gather evidence and build a strong claim.
+In the face of a wrong-way collision, the support of a Personal Injury Lawyer in Atlanta is invaluable in pursuing the compensation you deserve.
 To learn more, contact John Foy & Associates at (404) 400-4000 for a free consultation.

 Damages You Can Recover from a Wrong-Way Driver